There aren’t many water parks or amusement parks in West Virginia, but the few in the state offer fun for the whole family.

 There used to be a couple more parks in West Virginia, but like many early 20th-century amusement centers, they have long since closed.
 For example, Luna Park opened in 1912 in Charleston and offered the Royal Giant Dips coaster.
-There used to be many places across the country and around the world called Luna Park in honor of the original Luna Park at Coney Island in New York City.
+(There used to be many places across the country and around the world called Luna Park in honor of the original Luna Park at Coney Island in New York City.)
+Rock Springs Park in Chester is another defunct park.
+Through the years, it featured three wooden roller coasters, including the Cyclone.

 The state's major amusement park is relatively small.
 The classic trolley park dates back to 1903.
 It offers four roller coasters, including the Big Dipper, which opened in 1958.
 In 2016, it opened the Slingshot, a steel coaster with spinning cars.
 Other attractions include a ride-through haunted house, a log flume, and a Tilt-A-Whirl.
 Camden Park’s Kiddie Land offers a carousel, a Kiddie Whip, and Handcars.